-- Describe what The Book of Mormon is. - Explain how it came to be. - Compare its relevance to his or her life with that of the Bible. - Defend how The Book of Mormon is the word of God along with the Bible.
+- Describe the contents of The Book of Mormon in general terms. - Explain how The Book of Mormon came to be. - Explain the personal relevance of the Book of Mormon. - Defend The Book of Mormon as God's word.

 4.2 Who are the People in The Book of Mormon?